What is Warehouse Management?

 Let me correctly put it, don’t completely rely on manual input because manual inputs can be deceptive sometimes.
 Manual entries can always carry errors with them.
 Instead, you can always use barcode and RFID scanners to record the incomings, outgoings, and other information.
 Simple point and click to scan products should also be used to track the inventory flow.

-You can connect these tags and scanners to warehouse and inventory management softwares to make sure that everything is updated simultaneously.
+You can connect these tags and scanners to warehouse and inventory management software to make sure that everything is updated simultaneously.

 However, one must never forget that human help is needed when you need to check that the virtual data is in coherence with the on-ground reality.